Chapter 1: Cultural Relativism (see below)

 Chapter 7: Conclusion (in preparation)

 The scientific analysis of the physical world advanced significantly after the publication of the Theory of Special Relativity.
 The Special Theory led to technological innovations, improvements in the condition of life, and a greater understanding of the physical world.
 With this success, one would suppose that relativistic theory has also been utilized in the scientific analysis of the social world.
-But, unfortunately, this is not the case.
+But this is not the case.
 This failure is not due to relativity being inappropriate for, or incapable of, providing an understanding of social behavior.
 There are different reasons.
-Cultural relativism, one of the leading theoretical models in cultural anthropology, led to scientific disregard of relativistic theory in the social sciences because of the critiques of its serious shortcomings being combined with the mistaken view that it is a relativistic theory.
+Cultural relativism was introduced and became widely known as an alternative to the models of biological absolutism that dominated much of the social scientific research in the 20th century.
+Then, when critical analysis revealed it had serious shortcomings, many social scientists discounted relativistic theory.
+This was an unfortunate error.
+These scientists concluded that relativistic theory is inappropriate for understanding human social behavior because cultural relativism was inadequate.
+They did not realize that it was not a relativistic theory.

 One of the key features of cultural relativism is the rejection of absolute frameworks.
-In the case of biological absolutism, an analytic framework used in the social sciences, it was criticized by cultural relativists for simply being an ethnocentric (more specifically, “eurocentric”) framework based upon western assumptions about the nature of human behavior (see, for example, Schneider 1984, Strathern 1992).
-They saw biological absolutism as a construction arising from western scientists’ culture.
-In general, “absolute standards” used in social research are seen by cultural relativists as being based upon assumptions from the investigator’s culture.
-They are not absolute frameworks.
-The alternative proposed by cultural relativists was analysis of behavior by reference to the culture of the social group under investigation.
+For one, cultural relativists criticized biological absolutism for simply being an ethnocentric (more specifically, “eurocentric”) framework based upon western suppositions about the nature of human behavior (see, for example, Schneider 1984, Strathern 1992).
+They saw biological absolutism to be a construction arising from western scientists’ culture.
+In general, culture relativists have criticized “absolute standards” in social research as being no less than notions from an investigator’s culture.
+They criticized them for being biased, cultural projections and not absolute frameworks.
+The alternative proposed by cultural relativists was to analyze behavior by reference to the culture of the social group under investigation.
 For example, food habits of the Kapauku of New Guinea would be investigated and evaluated by the cultural relativist by reference to their culture rather than reference to the investigator’s cultural assumptions about the “nature” of human beings.

 Because of its name, because it rejects the notion of absolute frameworks, and because it argues that each human group be analyzed in its own terms, cultural relativism may appear, at first glance, to be relativistic.
 But it is not.
 Requiring human thought, objects, and behavior to be examined only in terms of the values found in the particular cultural setting in which they exist is a particularistic approach, not a relativistic one.
 This difference will be discussed in detail below.
 For now, it is important to keep in mind that, if one finds cultural relativism to be inadequate, improper, or defective in any way, it does NOT follow that relativistic theory is also.
 To the contrary, relativistic theory is essential to a successful scientific understanding of the social world.